bplaat/neva-processor/README.md

 | bnbe | branch if not below or equel | bnbe data       | ba data           |
 | bbe  | branch below or equel        | bbe data        | bna data          |

-## Memory Banking
-Originally, the Neva processor only had an 8-bit address bus.
-After a while I discovered that this was a little too little for larger programs such as: the game pong.
-So I opted to add a simple banking system.

-The banking system works as follows: there are three bank registers, the code, the data and the stack bank and you can adjust these bank registers with certain bank instructions:
-- The code bank works as the higher byte of the instruction fetch cycle.
-- The data bank works as the higher byte of the load and store instructions.
-- The stack bank works as the higher byte of stack instructions.

-I have chosen to split these three bank registers as this gives the possibility to use for example a data bank and different code banks or to use a code bank and different data banks.
-Banks are so far only supported in the JavaScript simulator.
-Thanks to this banking system, the Neva processor now has a 16-bit address bus and can now use 2 ^ 16 = 65536 bytes of memory!

 ## Memory I/O interface
 All input and output options of the computer are based on memory addresses.
 So you need to read or write to some specific addresses to communicate with other devices:
 ```